robbie-cao/trusted-services/docs/quickstart/optee-testing.rst

 .. note::
   This build configuration only contains the SPMC test SPs and it does not include any of the :ref:`Services`.

-See :ref:`SPMC tests` for further information.
+See :ref:`OP-TEE SPMC tests` for further information.

 Run SPMC tests
 --------------